-Homework.
-Due assignments will include the completion of grammar exercises contained in the textbook and of those given and specified as due by the instructor.
+Homework (15%).
+Due assignments will include the completion of grammar exercises contained in the textbook and of those given and specified as due by the Professor.
 Exercises must be completed for each grammatical structure to practice and reinforce the rules studied.
 Assignments will not be accepted without corrections and/or late.

-Students are required do the following on a separate sheet of paper to be turned in to the Professor:
+Students are required do the following on a separate sheet of paper to be turned in on due dates (as they appear on the weekly syllabus):

-1. Write precisely the title, number of the exercise, and the textbook page number.
+1. Write (or type) precisely the title, number of the exercise, and the textbook page number.
 Write your answers.
 You do not need to rewrite the entire exercise.

-- 2. Check your answers with the answer key (found in the last pages of the book). - 3.
-Show your corrections underlining your mistakes/errors and rewriting the correct answer. - 4.
-If you have more than 1 page, please staple the pages and put them in order.
+2. Check your answers with the answer key (found in the last pages of the textbook).

+3. Show your corrections underlining your mistakes/errors and rewriting the correct answer with a different color pen.

+4. If you have more than 1 page, please staple the pages and put them in order.